PacificBiosciences/PacBioFileFormats/BAM.rst

 =================

 - Need to move from strings to proper array types for QVs
-- Need better dynamic range in `rq`, esp. for CCS
 - '/' preferable to ':' in "IPD:CodecV1"
 - Desire for spec for shorter movienames, especially if these are ending up in QNAMEs.